yuvalmGS/gigaspaces-wiki-jekyll/sbp/trading-settlement.markdown

 # Overview
 This is a demo of a trading settlement system.
 Settlement occurs after a trade, and involves the delivery of securities for payment between one party and another.
 Because the demo operates in real-time, it can be expanded to provide risk management or be integrated with a rules engine for complex event processing (CEP).

 Due to the speed at which markets move today, reliable risk assessment requires the ability to analyze trades and their impact on a portfolio in as close to real-time as possible.
-In addition, having a [straight-through processing|http://en.wikipedia.org/wiki/Straight-through_processing] capability provides major benefits for risk and cost reduction.
+In addition, having a depanlinkstraight-through processingtengahlinkhttp://en.wikipedia.org/wiki/Straight-through_processingbelakanglink capability provides major benefits for risk and cost reduction.
 This demo illustrates how such minimum-latency systems can be built and we do so with the entire tier-based architecture built on GigaSpaces, including the following components:
 - Data tier
 - Business logic execution tier
 - Messaging tier